 Transaction-Based Model with High Revenue Visibility.
 We believe the characteristics of our business model enhance the predictability of our revenues.
 We are generally the exclusive provider of the services we offer to our customers and benefit from contracts of 12 to 48 months.
 All of our significant customers may terminate their contracts for convenience upon written notice and payment of contractual penalties.
 The majority of our revenues is transaction-based, allowing us to gauge future revenues against patterns of transaction volumes and growth.
-In addition, our customers provide us monthly rolling transaction forecasts and our contracts guarantee us the higher of (i) a percentage ranging from 75%-90% of these forecasts and (ii) certain specified monthly minimum revenue levels.
+In addition, our customers provide us monthly rolling transaction forecasts and our contracts guarantee us the higher of (i) a percentage ranging from 75%-90% of these forecasts and (ii) certain specified monthly minimum revenues levels.
 We have also grown our revenues rapidly, at a 76% compound annual growth rate from 2001-2005.
 Our platform and systems are designed to accommodate further substantial increases in transaction volumes and transaction types.
 Our ability to leverage our technology to serve additional customers and develop new product offerings has enabled us to reduce costs and increase operating margins, a trend which we expect to continue.

 Trusted Partner, Deeply Embedded with Major, Influential Customers.
 We provide our services to market-leading wireline, wireless, cable, broadband and VoIP service providers including Cingular Wireless, Vonage Holdings, Cablevision Systems, Level 3 Communications, Verizon Business, Clearwire, 360networks, Time Warner Cable, Comcast and AT&T. The high value-added nature of our services and our proven performance track record make us an attractive, valuable and important partner for our customers.
 Our transaction management solution is tightly integrated into our customers' critical infrastructure and embedded into their workflows, enabling us to develop deep and collaborative relationships with them.
 We believe this leads to higher reliability and more tailored product offerings with reduced development times and decreases the risk of our customers defecting to competing platforms.
-We work to deepen our customer relationships through ongoing consultation, including quarterly customer advisory councils or discussion groups.
+We work to deepen our customer relationships through on-going consultation, including quarterly customer advisory councils or discussion groups.
 This helps us to deliver higher quality services to our existing customers and anticipate the evolving requirements of the industry as a whole.

 On-Demand Offering that Enables Rapid, Cost-Effective Implementations.
 We provide our e-commerce customer transaction management solutions through an on-demand business model, which enables us to deliver our proprietary technology over the Internet as a service.
 Our customers do not have to make large and risky upfront investments in software, additional hardware, extensive implementation services and additional IT staff at the their sites.
 This increases the attractiveness of our transaction management solution to CSPs.
 Our expertise in the CSP marketplace coupled with our open, scalable and secure multi-tenant application architecture enables rapid implementations and allows us to serve customers cost-effectively.
 In addition, because all upgrades to our software technology are implemented by us on our servers, they automatically become part of our service and therefore benefit all of our customers immediately.
-This typically results in a lower total cost of ownership and increased return on investment for our customers, as well as an infrastructure that can easily be manipulated to provide our customers a rapid time to market with new services by leveraging our interfaces to a plethora of operational support systems (OSS) and business support systems (BSS) of CSPs.
-An operational support system is a suite of programs that enables an enterprise to monitor, analyze and manage a network system.
-A business support system is a suite of programs that manages the customer experience, including product management and billing.
+This typically results in a lower total cost of ownership and increased return on investment for our customers, as well as an infrastructure that can easily be manipulated to provide our customers a rapid time to market with new services by leveraging our interfaces to a plethora of Operational Support Systems (OSS) and Business Support Systems (BSS) of Service Providers.